Evizero/AugmentorDeprecated.jl/README.md

 imgs_new = transform(pl, imgs)
 ```

-### Image sources

-Abstract supertype for all image sources.
-Every subtype of
-`ImageSource` must implement the read-only functions of the array
-interface.
-Additionally, they must fully implement the iterator
-interface so that they can be used as for-loops to iterate over
-all the stored images.

-Currently there is one type of `ImageSource` implemented.
-It focuses on filesystem based image storage.

-#### `DirImageSource`

-Concrete implementation of `ImageSource` for (nested) directories
-of a local filesystem.
-The purpose of `DirImageSource` is to
-seamlessly load images from a directory and its subdirectories.
-Note that subdirectories will be treated as categories and their
-relative paths will be stored as metadata within the loaded image
-object.

 ```julia
 # create the image source by indexing the directory's content.
 # Note: this command won't actually load any images.